Kitt History, Family Crest & Coats of Arms

 The surname Kitt was first found in Middlesex, where they held a family seat from early times.

-Important Dates for the Kitt family
+Early History of the Kitt family

 This web page shows only a small excerpt of our Kitt research.
 Another 83 words (6 lines of text) covering the years 1173, 1273, 1327, 1377, 1621 and 1669 are included under the topic Early Kitt History in all our PDF Extended History products and printed products wherever possible.